 This reading of the myth emphasizes the Greeks' close connection to the land and their dependence on agriculture for survival.

-The myth is seen as a metaphor for the natural cycle of life, symbolizing the inescapable transition from youth to adulthood, and eventually to death and the hope of rebirth or renewal.
+The myth is also seen as a metaphor for the natural cycle of life, symbolizing the inescapable transition from youth to adulthood, and eventually to death and the hope of rebirth or renewal.

 Persephone's dual role as the goddess of spring and the queen of the Underworld embodies this duality of existence.